zwenergy/WSMtool/README.md

 **NOTE: NEVER connect two WonderSwan using two main boards or two link boards.
 Only connect two WonderSwan using one main board and one link board.**

+**NOTE 2: Right now, the WSMtool is not compatible with my consolizer swancolorHD.
+DO NOT USE IT WITH swancolorHD!**

 ## Parts
 ### Main Board
 | **Reference** | **Value**| **Links**